scuzzydude/asimov/asimov.md

 An instrument of peace and diplomacy in old times was the exchange of royal hostages between rivals.
 The failure of the instrument had something to do with the true lack of bilateralism, mostly due to valuing sons over daughters.
 An equally ineffective tool was the royal marriage, mostly due to it is tougher than you think to stay married to somebody who hates your guts.
 Kings, first born sons usually, luckily have a genetic preponderance for thick skin.
 Second sons, apparently, the disposition is usually skill with poison and falling for foreign seductresses.

 Since the dawn of the information age, we've had the longest continuous military peace between world powers in history.[^47] There is a reason for that, and it's the nuclear take on the hostage exchange.
-We don't need to bother with exchange part, we can just kill your entire family, including in-laws and mistresses, from way over here.
+We don't need to bother with the exchange part, we can just kill your entire family, including in-laws and mistresses, from way over here.
 From a military-diplomacy systems point of view, we have a fail-safe but it's a hard trip, so the system dynamically adjusts to achieve a stable, though sometimes volatile, equilibrium.
 Mutually Assured Destruction hasn't stopped regional conflict, nor economic and cultural conflict, but it has prevented direct military conflict between the largest world powers.

 Just because an implementation is bad doesn't mean the idea was flawed.
 I'm not saying Mutually Assured Destruction is the best implementation either, but it has been more effective than what we had for the entire history of civilized nations.
 Tripping the switch has consequences way beyond the king's family.
 Everybody's family shares in the burden and the risk.
 The risk distribution is democratic and equitable.
 Everybody's family doesn't share in the rewards of royalty, which is the problem we are trying to solve.